cheese696969/Simploid_WeldBased/README.md

 ├── ReplicatedTween
 └── Server

-yaml
-Copy code

 ---

 ## 🛠️ Extending Simploid

-If you wish to add specific humanoid features (like animations or damage detection),
+If you wish to imitate specific humanoid features,
 you can easily **fork and modify**:
+- `Server`
-- `ServerHelper`
+- `Client`

+If you wish to modify and tweak behaviors of simploids, you can easily change some configurations in:
-- `ClientHelper`
+- `Config`

 ---